 The focus of cl 4.6(3)(b) is on the aspect or element of the development that contravenes the development standard, not on the development as a whole, and why that contravention is justified on environmental planning grounds.

 The environmental planning grounds advanced in the written request must justify the contravention of the development standard, not simply promote the benefits of carrying out the development as a whole: see Four2Five Pty Ltd v Ashfield Council [2015] NSWCA 248 at [15].
 Second, the written request must demonstrate that there are sufficient environmental planning grounds to justify contravening the development standard so as to enable the consent authority to be satisfied under cl 4.6(4)(a)(i) that the written request has adequately addressed this matter: see Four2Five Pty Ltd v Ashfield Council [2015] NSWLEC 90 at [31].

 There are sufficient environmental planning grounds to justify contravening the development standard.
-The site is constrained by previous excavation on site which results in the non-compliance.
+The site is constrained by the slope of the site.
 The proposed development is consistent with the objectives of the zone and objectives of the building height control.
 The non-compliance does not result in any adverse impacts on the adjoining properties.
-The non-compliance does not result in any loss of views.
+The noncompliance does not result in any loss of views.
 The area of exceedance does not contribute to visual bulk.